Djelibeybi/Djelibeybi/README.md

 ## What's here

-I am not developer.
-I don't even pretend to be one on the internet.
+I am not actually a real developer, but I sometimes pretend to be one on the internet.

-I _dabble_.
+More often I _dabble_.
 Every so often, I may _noodle_ on things too.
 The results of my dabbling and noodling may be found in the various repos herein contained.

 I'm particularly proud of two personal things I've dabbled with and noodled on: